-The St. Charles School District Early Childhood program believes that every child should learn from their mistakes and be taught how to handle themselves in situations properly.
+The St. Charles School District Early Childhood program believes that children should learn from their mistakes and be taught how to handle themselves in situations properly.
 Student misbehavior will be turned into a teaching opportunity whenever possible.
 Appropriate behavior will be highly praised.
-Inappropriate behavior such as, biting, hitting, scratching, kicking, pinching, spitting, and profanity will not be tolerated.
-A time-out / thinking time is a discipline approach that involves placing the child away from the group to give them time to think about their choices and calm down before re-joining the group.
-Behavior contracts and other strategies may be used as necessary to redirect student behavior.
+Inappropriate behavior such as biting, hitting, scratching, kicking, pinching, spitting, and profanity will not be tolerated.
+All behavior is a form of communication.
+Instead of seeing behavior as a sign that a child is inherently bad, we look at it as a sign that the child is missing a skill.
+Instead of trying to control the situation or control the child, we work on teaching the child the skill that he or she is missing.
+Our focus is to help children reflect on the impact of their choices on themselves and others and take responsibility for their actions.
+We use the idea of consequences instead of punishment.